ElisabettaCarrara/microblog/README.md

 Use shortcode [microblog_form] to display the form on a page and [microblog_display] to show the Microblog Page.

-Microblog uses a Custom Post Type and Taxonomy, you can chenge the CPT to reflect your own needs, if you decide to do so you will have to adjust the form shortcode and the display shortcode logic, and the CPT and Custom Taxonomy as well and check it does not conflict with the rest of the code.
 As of now Microblog CPT supports Title, Content, Custom Taxonomy (Microblog Category) set to "status" as default, and Thumbnail.

 The setting page includes the following options:
 - Default Category Selection for the Form
-- Post character limit
+- Post Character limit
 - Max File Size
-- Redirection logic (Home, Custom URL and Same Page) - You can use it to set the redirection to the page where the [microblog_display] shortcode is
+- Redirection logic (Home, Custom URL that activates the field to input the URL, and Same Page) - You can use it to set the redirection to the page where the [microblog_display] shortcode is for example.
 - Role(s) selection (you can set the user roles that are allowed to submit the form)
 - Number of Microblogs to display per page
 - Show Pagination